 - There were 2,238,299 actively trading SMEs operating in Australia at the end of 2016-2017.
 These enterprises generated A\$379 billion worth of industry value added to the economy and employed seven million people. - Australian SMEs contributed 14% of the total export revenue of goods and 27.4% of servicesector exports (2015-2016). - The number of firms engaging in direct import is 44% higher than that of exporters.
 The value of SMEs' exports is about 25% less than that of imports (2009-2013), suggesting an imbalanced trade situation in Australia. - An already unstable global trade environment (driven by global events and developments such as, for example, Brexit, China-US trade disputes, US withdrawal from TPP etc) has been heightened by COVID-19, making the level of uncertainty and market risk among Australian SMEs even greater.
-However, such global disturbances may also bring about potential market opportunities. - The bulk of Australian SMEs are domestically oriented: on average, between 2009 and 2014, 80% of SMEs were active in local markets while 12.5% were involved in overseas markets. - The majority of Australian SMEs are found to follow the 'Uppsala model' of internationalisation, which suggests a staged approach to exporting, starting out in locations of geographic proximity, allowing an accumulation in knowledge and resources to draw upon when venturing further afield.
+However, such global disturbances may also bring about potential market opportunities. - The bulk of Australian SMEs are domestically oriented: on average, between 2009 and 2014, 80% of SMEs were active in local markets while 12.5% were involved in overseas markets. - The majority of Australian SMEs are found to follow the 'Uppsala model' of internationalisation, which suggests a staged approach to exporting, starting out in locations of geographic proximity, allowing an accumulation in knowledge and resources to draw upon when venturing further afield. - More than one in 10 SMEs generated income from direct exports: with 7.5% of income generated by the direct export of goods and 4.8% by the export of services. - Internationalisation among SMEs varies by business sector.
+The three sectors showing the highest levels of internationalisation are wholesale trade, information media, and professional, scientific and technical services.

-&lt;sup>10 Organisation for Economic Co-operation and Development (OECD) (2017).
+&lt;sup>8 Organisation for Economic Co-operation and Development (OECD) (2017).

-- More than one in 10 SMEs generated income from direct exports: with 7.5% of income generated by the direct export of goods and 4.8% by the export of services. - Internationalisation among SMEs varies by business sector.
-The three sectors showing the highest levels of internationalisation are wholesale trade, information media, and professional, scientific and technical services. - Larger and more mature firms have higher levels of engagement in international activities.
+- Larger and more mature firms have higher levels of engagement in international activities.
 Medium-sized firms are three times more likely to be active in foreign markets that the self-employed and twice that of small-sized firms.
 Approximately one half of all internationally active firms have operated for more than 10 years. - The most popular source of external finance is from the banks.
 The proportion of SMEs with loans increases with their turnover.
 However, Australian SMEs have increased their use of credit cards while all other forms of lending sources, including bank finance, have marginally declined. - Innovation plays an integral role in exporting, both enabling and stimulating subsequent export behaviour.
 Australian exporters are twice as innovative as importers, particularly in terms of introducing new products or operational processes.

-We draw on a range of research literature and Australian official government data to provide a basis for discussion on the performance of Australian SMEs and suggest pointers for Australian policy makers.
-Certainly, there is much to be done to help Australian SMEs 'raise their game' in the international marketplace.
+We draw on a range of research literature and Australian official government data to provide a basis for discussion on the performance of Australian SMEs and make suggestions for Australian policy makers.
+Certainly, there is much to be done to help Australian SMEs 'raise their game' in the international marketplace and especially in terms of trade diversification to help on the road to post-COVID recovery.
 The evidence presented shows a weak international performance by SMEs but also grounds for optimism.